acconeer/acconeer-python-exploration/README.md

 ```
 python -m pip install -U --user .
 ```
-_**Note: The utilities module has to be reinstalled after any change in `acconeer.exptool`, and therefore it is recommended to reinstall after each update of the Exploration Tool.**_
+**Note: The library has to be reinstalled after any change under `src/`, and it is therefore recommended to reinstall after every update.**

-#### XM112+XB112 serial on Linux
+#### Connecting to an XM112 or XM122 module through UART on Linux

-If you are running Linux together with the XM112, you probably need permission to access the serial port.
+If you are running Linux together with an XM112 or XM122 module through UART, you probably need permission to access the serial port.
 Access is obtained by adding yourself to the dialout group:
 ```
 sudo usermod -a -G dialout your-user-name
 ```